muses-code-js/express-workshop-2/_steps/step08.md

 ![Checking new post is added to the page in the Browser](../assets/step8-b.png){:class="img-responsive imgbox" title="Checking new post is added to the page in the Browser"}

-But remember that we haven't actually saved the new post yet so if you refresh the page they all disappear.
+But remember that we haven't actually saved the new post yet - if you refresh the page, they all disappear.

 If it isn't working for you, you can double-check that your code is right with the solution below: